opensafely/documentation/docs/ehrql-new-tutorial-6a.md

 We then extract:

 * the patient's date of birth
 * the maximum numeric value recorded for the patient for the specified clinical event code
 * the number of matching clinical events that exceed the given threshold

 ### Filtering clinical events

 We create a variable called `tutorial_code_system_events`.
 This filters the clinical events table to include only events that belong to a coding system called `TutorialCodesystem`.

 The `take()` and `drop()` methods allow filtering of table rows:

 * `take()` specifies rows that you wish to *include*
 * `drop()` specifies rows that you wish to *exclude*

 Both `take()` and `drop()` require an expression inside their parentheses that evaluates to a Boolean `True` or `False` for each row.

+In previous tutorials, we have used `take()`.
+In this example,
-In previous tutorial, we have come across `take()`.
-On this occasion, we are going to use `drop` to drop `AnotherCodingSystem`.
+we are going to use `drop` to drop rows for `AnotherCodingSystem`.
 Rows that result in a `True` value for this expression then have the filter applied in the result.

 ### Filter by h1 events

 Now we can apply a further filter to generate a new variable called `high_code_h1_events`.
-In this, we filter by 4 conditions:
+In this filter, we filter by 4 conditions:

 1. `code` equal `h1`
 2. `numeric_value` is greater than 200
 3. `date` is after start date of interest
 4. `date` is before end date of interest

-We combine these with `&` which means `AND` to create an overarching condition statement.
+We combine these with `&` which means `AND`.

 ### Aggregation of values

 We can perform simple aggregations per patient and we have already seen some of these such as `exists_for_patient()`.